Local WWII Veteran shares his perspective on Russian invasion of Ukraine

 "That's the best show of loyalty," said Brock.
 "I don't know whether we could do that in America now or not.
 I don't know if in this day and time we would have that much love of country."

-As for sending troops, he says he's rather not see that happen.
+As for sending troops, he says he'd rather not see that happen.
 But he doesn't know how much longer the Ukrainian people can hold out.

 "He's going to have to be stopped," he said.